MoiraCorp/Company-Default-Prediction-DLMM-Internal-Rating-Model-in-R/step2/README.md

 # One by one empirical analysis of variables

-It follows the Chapter 4 section in 4.5.2 Empirical assessment of working hypothesis (page 133)<br>
+It follows the section: 4.5.2 Empirical assessment of working hypothesis (page 133 of the DLMM book)<br>
 We want to compute the "descriptive statistics" for each good/bad group for each of the following variables :
 <ul>
 <li><strong>ROE</strong> (Ratio Net Profit/Equity)</li>